How present are you?

 The Importance of the Margin of White

 When you create the margin of white in your calendar, you are striking a balance with yourself.
-Whether you tend to be scheduled and you are opening a space for a bit of freedom, or you have no structure and you are scheduling in growth, the margin of white allows you to find balance and carve out a time for true personal growth and whatever that looks like for you.
-You are allowing yourself a moment to embrace whatever is going to make you feel the best, to reconnect, and dive into something meaningful knowing you have the time and the space to do so.
+Whether you tend to be scheduled and you are opening a space for a bit of freedom, or you have no structure and you are scheduling in growth, the margin of white allows you to find balance and carve out a time for true personal growth.
+You are allowing yourself a moment to embrace, to reconnect, and dive into something meaningful knowing you have the time and the space to do so.